-The basic LAS degree program is the Sciences and Letters Curriculum.
-Departmental programs will normally be majors within the Sciences and Letters Curriculum.
-Thus majors in LAS are not limited to traditional liberal arts majors (e.g., Philosophy, Psychology, Physics, and Mathematics), but also include interdisciplinary programs (e.g., Latin American Studies, Religious Studies) and programs which have evolved recently such as Actuarial Science and Finance.
+The basic LAS degree program is the Sciences and Letters curriculum.
+Departmental programs will normally be majors within the Sciences and Letters curriculum.
+Thus majors in LAS are not limited to traditional liberal arts majors (e.g., philosophy, psychology, physics, and mathematics), but also include interdisciplinary programs (e.g., Latin American studies, religion) and programs which have evolved such as actuarial science.
 In most cases majors should conform to the following guidelines.
 While some majors may deviate noticeably from these guidelines, proposals that entail deviation must be carefully and explicitly justified.

 - The major constitutes that part of the student's program which is the study of a particular discipline, area or topic in some depth.
 In most cases, the major can be divided into those requirements in the major unit and the supporting coursework, which is outside the unit but needed to support the major.

 - There are three separate categories of majors, with the generally accepted range of hours for the major varying depending on the kinds of requirements in the major:

 - Majors with requirements in the major unit only: 30-40 hours.

 - Majors with some courses required outside the major unit.

 - Majors with supporting coursework required: 30-40 hours in the major unit, with additional hours outside, for a total of 40-60 hours.